1. Mix up on and off lead

 4. Give your dog a break

 Contrary to popular belief, your dog doesn’t need a walk every single day of the week.
 So long as you are mentally stimulating your dog or doing some conditioning work and/or training, a walk every day isn’t necessary.
-My dogs all lead busy lives, with training, competing and their individual exercise and fitness plans so they all NEED a rest day each week.
+My dogs all lead busy lives training, competing, as well as individual exercise and fitness plans.
+So they all NEED a rest day each week.
 This is good for their heads and their bodies.